AndrewAnnex/SpiceyPy/docs/other_stuff.rst

           #
           # SPICE windows consist of double precision values; convert
-          # the string time tags defined in the 'los'and 'phase'
+          # the string time tags defined in the 'los' and 'phase'
           # arrays to double precision ET.
 Store the double values
           # in the 'loswin' and 'phswin' windows.
           #